Nicanor Parra

-Nicanor Segundo Parra Sandoval (5 September 1914 – 23 January 2018) was a Chilean poet and physicist.
-He was considered one of the most influential Chilean poets of the Spanish language in the 20th century, often compared with Pablo Neruda.
-Parra described himself as an "anti-poet," due to his distaste for standard poetic pomp and function; after recitations he would exclaim "Me retracto de todo lo dicho" ("I take back everything I said").
+Nicanor Segundo Parra Sandoval (5 September 1914 – 23 January 2018) was a Chilean physicist and poet.
+He has been considered one of the most influential Spanish-language Chilean poets of the 20th century.

+Parra described himself as an "anti-poet" on account of his distaste for poetry's pompous pretences.
+After his recitations, he would say: "Me retracto de todo lo dicho." ("I take back everything I've said.")

 Life

 Parra, the son of a schoolteacher, was born in 1914 in San Fabián de Alico, near Chillán, in Chile.
 He came from the artistically prolific Parra family of performers, musicians, artists, and writers.
 His sister, Violeta Parra, was a folk singer, as was his brother Roberto Parra Sandoval.

 In 1933, he entered the Instituto Pedagógico of the University of Chile, where he qualified as a teacher of mathematics and physics in 1938, one year after the publication of his first book, Cancionero sin Nombre.
 After teaching in Chilean secondary schools, in 1943 he enrolled in Brown University in the United States to study physics.
 In 1948, he attended Oxford University to study cosmology.
 He returned to Chile as a professor at the Universidad de Chile in 1952.
 Parra served as a professor of theoretical physics at the University of Chile from 1952 to 1991, and was a visiting professor at Louisiana State University, New York University, and Yale University.
 He read his poetry in England, France, Russia, Mexico, Cuba, and the United States.
 He published dozens of books.